 As we get older, daily life can become more and more difficult.
 Simply standing for long periods of time or walking long distances can prove to be a challenge.
 All of these inconveniences can make bathing, dressing even grocery shopping difficult.
 OAs well, our fatigued bodies can have balance issues adding hazards to everyday life.
 Many people will look for a caregiver who can assist with everyday activities.

-Unfortunately, Platinum Select Nursing has heard too many horror stories.
+Unfortunately, Platinum Select Care has heard too many horror stories.
 For instance, elderly people allow a friend to give them a name of an unlicensed caregiver.
 What do you really know of this person who goes to “the same church with Maggie?”
 Or that man “whose mother used to work for George?”
 Just because you “know” someone, does not mean that they are capable of being a competent caregiver.
 Regrettably, unlicensed caregivers have been taking advantage of elderly people far too often.
 Hence, there has been a rise of elder abuse physically, mentally and financially.